 Please do not hesitate to get in touch if you have any questions, need help or just want to tell us about how you are getting on with organising your event.
 We would love to hear about your progress and share your updates on social media.

-Contact Christine on christine.gillott@careforveterans.org.uk or call 01903 790 352.
+Contact Myra on myra.jasper@careforveterans.org.uk or call 01903 790 352.